nathanwilk7/Website/documentation/CQL/README.md

 ## Basics

-The CQL query interface is not deployed by default.
-To use CQL with Polypheny-DB, an interface needs to be deployed first.
-This can be done using the Polypheny-UI.
-After deploying the CQL interface, Polypheny accepts CQL queries using HTTP POST requests on the specified port (default: 8087).
-The query needs to be placed in the body of the request.
-Results are encoded as JSON.
+CQL can be executed using the query console provided by the Polypheny-UI.
+Additionally, Polypheny also supports an HTTP-Interface, which is able to handle CQL queries.
+After deploying the interface, CQL queries can be subnitted via HTTP POST request to the specified port (default: 1337) and the corresponding route (`/cql`).
+The query needs to be placed in the body of the POST request.
+The result is returned as JSON.

-Polypheny's CQL implementation uses fully qualified names instead of indices in CQL standard.
+Polypheny's CQL implementation uses fully qualified names instead of indices.
 For example, column names like `public.emps.emp` and table names like `public.emps`.